open-traffic-generator/ixia-c/docs/commerical.md

 ### Quick Start

-Before proceeding, please ensure [system prerequisites](/docs/prerequisites.md) are met and DPDK interfaces have been configured as mentioned in [network interface requirements](#network-interface-requirement).
+Before proceeding, please ensure [system prerequisites](/docs/prerequisites.md) are met and DPDK interfaces have been configured as mentioned in [network interface prerequisites](/docs/prerequisites.md).

 * Deploy Ixia-c with DPDK PCI Passthrough mode